outgrow/reaction-dummy-data-ui/README.md

 ## How to use

+Open a terminal in your `reaction-development-platform` root directory.
+Run `make dev-link-reaction-admin` to ensure that `reaction-admin` is running in development mode.
+Without development mode enabled, changes made to the project's local files won't be built and won't take effect.

-Open a terminal in your `reaction-admin` project's `/imports/plugins/custom` directory.
+Once development mode is enabled, `cd` into your `reaction-admin` project's `/imports/plugins/custom` directory.

 Clone the plugin: